Grelot/blog/content/resume/index.md

 +++

 My name is Pierre-Edouard **GUERIN**.
-I'm currently working as a computational biologist for CNRS at Montpellier, France.
+I'm currently working as a computer scientist for CNRS at Montpellier, France.

 _______________________________________________________________________________